Sidescan sonar mosaic

-Descriptive Reports (DRs) are approved metadata documents relevant to survey level hydrographic data and are available in PDF of Extensible Markup Language (XML) form.
-The DR serves as a narrative document that describes the conditions under which the hydrographers performed the work and discusses various factors affecting the adequacy and accuracy of the results.
+Descriptive Reports (DRs) are approved metadata documents relevant to survey level hydrographic data and are available in PDF or Extensible Markup Language (XML).
+The DR is a narrative document that describes the conditions under which the hydrographers performed the work and discusses various factors affecting the adequacy and accuracy of the results.